mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter2.md

 *Memoization* - see also *tabling*.
 Caching the results of a function to avoid repeated calculations.
 It keeps the result in memory so it can be returned immediately in future calls.

 Memoization doesn't always result in performance increases.
 For instance, in the case of a Dictionary, the time it takes to calculate the hash for a string is proportional to the length.
-So it is your best interests to utilize a profiler and determine whether your scenario is deal for using memoization.
+So it is your best interests to utilize a profiler and determine whether your scenario is ideal for using memoization.

 ## 2.4 Memoization in action for a fast web crawler

 The book gives an example of a web crawler that takes a URL, finds the title and records it, then finds all links on the page and performs the same action again for the new URLs, recursively returning a list of titles.

-In this scenario, there will ineveitably be duplicate URLs and a lot of time would be wasted doing the same calculation repeatedly.
-Insated, memoization should be leveraged so that duplicate computations are avoided.
+In this scenario, there will inevitably be duplicate URLs and a lot of time would be wasted doing the same calculation repeatedly.
+Instead, memoization should be leveraged so that duplicate computations are avoided.

 You could also utilize the LINQ extension [AsParallel](https://docs.microsoft.com/en-us/dotnet/api/system.linq.parallelenumerable.asparallel?view=netframework-4.8) to automatically bind the query to PLINQ.